flyerhq/flutter_chat_ui/doc/advanced-usage.md

 :::

 On tap, images will be previewed inside an interactive image gallery.
+To disable the image gallery pass `disableImageGallery` parameter to the Chat widget.

 ## Files